KevinMarquette/kevinmarquette.github.io/_draft/modules.md

     GetInfo -ComputerName localhost

-You scripts are still really long becuse all these functions are still in your script.
+You scripts are still long because all these functions are still in your script.
 This is the common scenario that we are going to build on.
-I only have one function here but you may have several of them.
+I have one function here but having several of them is common.

 ## Dot sourcing

-From here, you would move the functions out into their own `.ps1` file.
+From here, we would move the functions out into their own `.ps1` file.
 So if you saved that function into a file called `GetInfo.ps1`, then you could dot source it and call it like this.

     . .\GetInfo.ps1
     GetInfo -ComputerName localhost

 Dot sourcing is a way to load a script into your current runspace.
 This function now becomes available to you or the calling script.
-Leaving out that period would run the scrpt without leaving that defined function available in your script.
+Leaving out that period would run the script without leaving that defined function available in your script.

 You can place multiple functions in that file and treat it like a library of functions.